Primary Pollutant

 Quick answers to some commonly asked questions about the air pollution of New Delhi.

-The real-time air quality in New Delhi is 35 (MODERATE) AQI now.
-This was last updated 14 seconds ago .
+The real-time air quality in New Delhi is 184 (POOR) AQI now.
+This was last updated 1 second ago .

 Generally, the air quality at New Delhi starts deteriorating in late October.
 The winters are the worst-hit season in terms of air pollution.